jarumil/gastappbot/README.md

        "prompt": "..."
    }
    ```
-   You can create new voice models, nlp models and data loaders in the corresponding folders and use them modifying the `config.json` file.
+   You can create new voice models, NLP models, and prompts in the corresponding folders and use them by modifying the `config.json` file.

 ---